-George Karfunkel, 67, is currently the Chairman of Sabr Group, a consulting company.
+George Karfunkel, 68, has been the Chairman of Sabr Group, a consulting company, since 2010.
 Mr. Karfunkel was a director, Senior Vice President and co-owner of American Stock Transfer & Trust Company, LLC, a stock transfer company, which he co-founded in 1971.
 Mr. Karfunkel is a co-owner of Worldwide TechServices, LLC, a computer maintenance and services company.